luisDVA/unheadr/README.md

 **`unbreak_rows()`**

-This function merges sets of two contiguous rows ‘upwards’ by pasting the values of the lagging row to the values of the leading row (identified using regular expressions).
+This function merges sets of two contiguous rows upwards by pasting the values of the lagging row to the values of the leading row (identified using regular expressions).

 The following table of basketball records has two sets of header rows with values broken across two contiguous rows.